 Intersection is the intersection between Set1 and Set2.

 Intersection is the intersection of all the sets in Sets.

 is true when Elt is a member of Set.
-If Elt is unbound, Set must be finite.
+If Elt is unbound, then Set must be finite.

 Is true when the two arguments represent the same set i.e. they are identical.